-It was during this walk that I got harassed by one of those scammers posing as petitioners… ugh!
-This girl yelled at me, “Do you speak English?” and when I ignored her and walked past, she pushed up aggressively against me with her clipboard and walked with me for a few seconds, yelling into my ear, before finally giving up.
+It was during this walk that I got harassed by one of those scammers posing as petitioners.
+A girl yelled at me, “Do you speak English?” and when I ignored her and walked past, she pushed up aggressively against me with her clipboard and walked with me for a few seconds, yelling into my ear, before finally giving up.
 I checked my bag afterward and luckily no one had made off with my phone or wallet.

-I bought my entry ticket at Musee D’Orsay speaking only in French!
-Woohoo 🙂
+I bought my entry ticket at Musée D’Orsay speaking only in French!

 That was pretty much all the sightseeing I did in Paris this time around.
-For lunch, I met up with a friend who used to live in DC but now lives in Paris (lucky!), and we caught up over wine, salads and oysters.
-After lunch, I went to MUJI because I am a MUJI FIEND, and then returned to the hotel to rest.
+For lunch, I met up with a friend who used to live in DC but now lives in Paris, and we caught up over wine, salads and oysters.
+After lunch, I went to MUJI to get some household stuff, and then returned to the hotel to rest.

 At night, we met up again — this time to hang out at a beer/friends/family festival her husband was staffing.
-I’m not exaggerating when I say this was a family affair: there were little kids and toddlers running around at, like, 10pm when all the adults were drunk.
-I just had a ginger and lime cocktail since I had to catch an early train the next morning, and also because I just don’t drink that much, period.
+I’m not exaggerating when I say this was a family affair: there were little kids and toddlers running around at 10pm when all the adults were drunk.
+I just had a ginger and lime cocktail since I had to catch an early train the next morning.

-TBQH, the 3-hour train rides weren’t as magical as they sound.
+If I’m honest, the three-hour train ride wasn’t as magical as I’d imagined.
 On the way to Paris, I somehow ended up in one of those four-person seats, where I was facing against the direction of travel AND had to put up with the woman across from me stretching out her legs and eating noisily.
-And then on the way back, I faced the front, but the A/C broke in our car and everyone was extremely miserable.
+And then on the way back, I faced the front, but the A/C broke in our car and everyone was sweaty and quietly miserable.
 One of the train employees came by and told us we could move to a different car, but no one did, and I didn’t either.
 I guess I thought I could just tough it out?
 But yeah, next time I am getting my ass to the next car pronto.

 Au revoir, Paris !
 I will see you again… possibly in the springtime, as I want to see Versaille in its full, blossoming glory.